bmoyy/decision-maker/planning/routes.md

 Add - POST - /polls

 - User loads app & form to enter email to create poll -> GET to /polls
-- User enters email and submits form -> POST to /polls
+- User enters email and submits email form -> POST to /polls/email

-- User is redirected to poll creation form -> GET to /polls/:id
+- User is redirected to poll creation form -> redirect to /polls with cookie

-- User submits poll creation form -> POST to /polls/:id
+- User submits poll creation form -> POST to /polls
-- User can click Start Again to create a new poll -> GET to /polls
+- User can click Start Again to create a new poll -> redirect to /polls

-- User looks at poll via link -> GET /polls/:id
+- Voter looks at poll via link -> GET /polls/:id
-- User submits theirr ranking of poll -> PATCH /polls/:id
+- Voter submits their ranking of poll -> PATCH /polls/:id
+- Voter redirected to either thank you message or results

+- User views results of poll -> /polls/:id/results